 If your account has a balance up to $5000, you only pay $1 a month for the app, and however, if your balance rises to over this number, you start paying a reasonable 0.25% fee.

 Robinhood: Free Stock Trades App

 Sadly, free isn’t exactly free in the world of investment apps.
 What free means, in this case, is that the app makes zero commission off your trades, which is excellent for those just starting out and who don’t intend on investing much until they learn more.
 You can simply download the app and use the easy layout to learn how to trade stocks; this free option does have limits, though.
 You are limited by trading hours in the free version, but there is a Robinhood old where you can do much more with the app.

 Clink: The Micro-Investing App

-Micro-investing is a platform that is removing the barriers of traditional trades by allowing users to trade a very small sum of money in order to slowly build up their investment without truly feeling any risk from their bank account.
+Micro-investing is a platform that removes traditional trade barriers by allowing users to trade a very small sum of money to slowly build up their investment without truly feeling any risk from their bank account.
 It encourages people with limited incomes to invest and reap the rewards after a more extended period.
 Clink has a unique take on how it can invest your money or what money is used, for example, you can optimize the app to take a certain percentage of a particular type of purchase whenever you make that transaction via your debit card, so it could take 5% of the cost every time you pay for a restaurant bill.
 It’s very clever with a lot of functionality, and if you have patience, it can be a very lucrative investment app with little risk involved.